RestAuth/server/doc/config/multiple-instances.rst

                'PORT': '',
            }
        }

 In this example, :samp:`auth.example.org` uses a PostgreSQL database and :samp:`auth.example.com` uses a MySQL database.
 You can use this setup to set **any other setting** based on the hostname.

 Separate settings files
 =======================
 Another, slightly more maintenance intensive way, is to use different :file:`settings.py` files altogether.
-All settings are duplicated in this configuration, if you want to share common configuration, you can still have them in the file :file:`localsettings.py` as described in the examples below.
+All settings are duplicated in this configuration, if you want to share common configuration, you can still have them in the file |file-settings-link| as described in the examples below.

 The Apache configuration is similar, only that you use the standard Django environment variable :envvar:`DJANGO_SETTINGS_MODULE`:

 ..
 NOTE:: This Apache configuration example uses Server Name Indication.
 See the :ref:`dedicated chapter <config_multiple_instances_sni>` for more information.